 Ohio Drug and Alcohol Use Statistics

-In 2019, fentanyl was involved in 76% of overdose deaths in Ohio, often in combination with other drugs, including heroin, cocaine, methamphetamine, and carfentanil.4
+Fentanyl was involved in 76% of all overdose deaths in Ohio, usually in combination with other drugs.4

 Costs of Alcohol or Drug Rehab in Ohio